← All AI Agents & Tool Use modules

 observation = tools[action["tool"]]["run"](action["arg"]) # "15.6325"

-AI anchor — tools are how AI touches the real world Every useful thing a modern assistant does beyond chatting is a tool call.
-Browsing the web, running Python, checking the weather, searching your files, sending a message — each is a function the model chose to call, with the result fed back so it can keep going.
-The model supplies the judgment about which tool and what input; the tool supplies the capability and the ground truth.
-That division — model decides, tool acts — is the heart of agentic AI.
+AI anchor — tools are the interface between models and the external world Every action a modern AI assistant performs beyond text generation is implemented as a tool call.
+Web retrieval, code execution, weather lookups, file search, and message dispatch are each functions the model elected to invoke, with the result returned to inform subsequent decisions.
+The model contributes the judgment of which tool to invoke and what input to provide; the tool contributes the capability and the ground-truth result.
+This separation of concerns — model decides, tool acts — is the defining architectural pattern of agentic AI.

 Check your understanding